 If clinics are already running EHR software certified for Meaningful Use Stage 2 or Stage 3, they were will be qualified from a systems standpoint for MACRA MIPS.

-In fact the Advancing Care Information category has some adjustments for EHRs certified for Stage 2 only, enabling the ACI score to be strong even without the Stage 3 features.
+In fact the Promoting Interoperability category has some adjustments for EHRs certified for Stage 2 only, enabling the ACI score to be strong even without the Stage 3 features.
 You will need to be able to send Transitions of Care electronically.
 Additionally, you will need to have a portal in place, and electronic prescriptions.
 All of these items play into the ACI category.

 The quality category has more flexibility, as long as you can get to the data.
 It can be reported by registry which makes the submission process more approachable.
 Clinics will need to decide whether to report as a group or by provider.
 Group Reporting can greatly ease the burden on the organization’s support staff.